wakka810/DotMatrixPy/README.md

 ## Overview

 DotMatrixPy is a Game Boy (DMG-01) emulator implemented in pure Python.
-It targets the Sharp SM83 CPU architecture and provides cycle-accurate timing emulation.
-The project is designed to run on the PyPy JIT compiler to achieve real-time execution speeds for commercial software.
-The codebase is structured to separate hardware components—CPU, PPU, APU, and Bus—into distinct classes, mirroring the internal architecture of the original hardware.
+It targets the Sharp SM83 CPU architecture.
+It provides cycle-accurate timing emulation.
+The project runs on the PyPy JIT compiler to achieve real-time execution speeds.
+The codebase mirrors the internal architecture of the hardware.
+The CPU, PPU, APU, and Bus are separated into distinct classes.

 The core logic emulates the SM83 instruction set at the machine-cycle level.
-The Pixel Processing Unit (PPU) implementation simulates the internal pixel fetcher and FIFO mechanism, explicitly handling Mode 0-3 timing and STAT interrupts.
-This structure enables the correct rendering of scanline-based visual effects and precise interrupt handling required by specific software titles.
+The Pixel Processing Unit (PPU) implementation simulates the internal pixel fetcher and FIFO mechanism.
+It explicitly handles Mode 0-3 timing and STAT interrupts.
+This enables the correct rendering of scanline-based visual effects.
+It also supports precise interrupt handling required by some software.

 **Technical Specifications:**
 *   **CPU**: Implements the full SM83 instruction set with accurate cycle counts and flag handling.
 *   **PPU**: Simulates the pixel pipeline (fetcher, FIFO, render mode transitions) accurately to the dot (T-cycle).
-*   **Audio**: Generates sound using SDL2, supporting Pulse 1/2, Wave, and Noise channels with envelope and sweep functions.
+*   **Audio**: Generates sound using SDL2.
+Supports Pulse 1/2, Wave, and Noise channels with envelope and sweep functions.
 *   **Memory**: Supports MBC1, MBC3, and MBC5 memory bank controllers for ROM and RAM banking.

 ## Features